 43.59.8.6 Filledcurves The filledcurves style is only relevant to 2-d plotting.
 Three variants are possible.
 The first two variants require either a function or two columns of input data, and may be further modified by the options listed below.
 The first variant, closed, treats the curve itself as a closed polygon.
-This is the default.
+This is the default if there are two columns of input data.